Expat Diaries: An Insight into the Saudi Way of Life

 - It is prohibited to photograph holy sites and official buildings, such as military and government institutions.

 - There is zero tolerance towards drugs (soft or hard).
-The use or trafficking of it makes you a drug offender, forcing Saudi Arabian authorities to give you death sentence.
+The use or trafficking of it makes you a drug offender, forcing Saudi Arabian authorities to give you a death sentence.

-- You will be penalized for the import, possession, manufacture and consumption of pork, alcohol and illegal drugs.
+- You will be penalized for the import, possession, manufacture and consumption of pork, alcohol, and illegal drugs.

 - The importation, possession or use of items considered against the tenets of Islam is also forbidden.
-Example, weapons and pornographic material.
+Example, weapons, and pornographic material.

-Even though Saudi Arabia’s moral standards and laws are considerably strict, there are several positives about staying in this kingdom.
+Even though Saudi Arabia’s moral standards and laws are considered strict, there are several positives about staying in this kingdom.
 For instance, the crime rate is almost negligible.
 Also, there is no major risk to health or any sort of disease scare.

-Shopping is a pleasurable for both men and women.
-In Jeddah, Riyadh and the Eastern Province, there are numerous supermarkets that carry a vast range of goods that are available in western supermarkets.
+Shopping is pleasurable for both men and women.
+In Jeddah, Riyadh, and the Eastern Province, there are numerous supermarkets that carry a vast range of goods that are available in western supermarkets.
 The shopping complexes and malls house popular brand names like IKEA, Next, Habitat, BHS, DKNY, Harvey Nichols and some Italian fashion brands.
 And then of course, you have a plethora of job opportunities waiting to be tapped!
 So come and explore the enigmatic land of Saudi Arabia and re-discover life.

 Here is probably the most extensive ebook on Everything You Ever Wanted To Know About Eliminating Your Taxes, Protecting Your Assets And Regaining Privacy Over Your Life And Investments.
 It is called The Ultimate Guide To Going Offshore.